garylamountain/monty_hall/README.md

 ## Results

 Pictured below are a few runs of the program.
 Please note that in each instance, the odds of winning when the player sticks to the original door are around 33.3%, and the odds of winning when the player switches doors are around 66.7%.
-This is expected behavior, which proves that our simulations of the Monty Hall problem are working as expected!
+This is expected behavior, which proves that our simulations of the Monty Hall problem are working correctly!

 ![Results 1](https://i.imgur.com/GWoeUae.png)
 ![Results 2](https://i.imgur.com/otrhVEf.png)